Locate-Then-Examine: Grounded Region Reasoning Improves Detection of AI-Generated Images: Methodology

 In the second query, the model refines its hypothesis, emphasizing correct verdict prediction and high-quality explanation generation.
-The reward structure comprises: \begin{itemize}[leftmargin=*] \item \textbf{Classification Accuracy:} The binary reward for correct verdict prediction is defined as: \begin{small} \end{small} \item \textbf{Explanation Quality:} To encourage contextually appropriate explanations, we compute BLEU scores between generated explanations and reference texts: \begin{small} \end{small} where $E'$ is the explanation text from the model's output, and $E_{\text{ref}}$ represents the reference explanation from our annotated dataset. \end{itemize} This reward structure drives the model to produce accurate verdicts and coherent, high-quality explanations during the refinement phase.
-Section~\ref{sec:ablation} shows the model performance when BLEU reward is ablated from the GRPO procedure, or when a correct verdict counts as a reward in the first query.
+The reward structure comprises: \begin{itemize}[leftmargin=*] \item \textbf{Classification Accuracy:} The binary reward for correct verdict prediction is defined as: \begin{small} \end{small} \item \textbf{Explanation Quality:} To encourage contextually appropriate explanations, we compute BLEU scores between generated explanations and reference texts: \begin{small} \end{small} where $E'$ is the explanation text from the model's output, and $E_{\text{ref}}$ represents the reference explanation from our annotated dataset. \end{itemize} This reward structure drives the model to produce accurate verdicts and coherent, high-quality explanations during the refinement stage.
+Section~\ref{sec:ablation} shows the model performance when BLEU reward is ablated, or when a correct verdict counts as a reward in the Locate query.